lamps-wg/cmcbis/draft-mandel-lamps-rfc5273bis.md

 This section describes the conventions for use of HTTP {{HTTP}} as a transport layer.
 In most circumstances, the use of HTTP over TLS
-{{TLS}} provides any necessary content protection from eavesdroppers.
+{{HTTP}} provides any necessary content protection from eavesdroppers.

 In order for CMC clients and servers using HTTP to interoperate, the following rules apply.